aws-samples/amazon-emr-ui-access-via-alb/README.md

  3. In the Hosted Zone Details section, copy the entry for Domain Name.
 ![](images/howtoget-r53-hostedzone-name.png)
  4. Enter the domain name in the R53 Hosted Zone AWS CloudFormation parameter box

 ## Cost breakup:
-The cost explorer table below shows sample total cost and cost breakup by services for the time it takes to complete exercise in this blog.
-This cost includes cost for a minimal EMR cluster without any data stored created at the start of the exercise, and the resources created by the CloudFormation template.
+The following [AWS Cost Explorer](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/) report table shows an example total cost and cost breakdown by services for the time it takes to complete this walkthrough.
+This cost includes the cost for a minimal EMR cluster created without any data stored at the start of the exercise, and other resources that the CloudFormation template creates.

 ![](images/cost-to-run-breakup.png)

- 4. Enter the domain name in the R53 Hosted Zone AWS CloudFormation parameter box.

 ## Cleaning up
 To avoid incurring future charges, delete the CloudFormation stack to delete all the resources created